dpc/rdedup/README.md

 `rdedup` currently does not implement own backup/restore functionality (own directory traversal), and because of that it's typically paired with `tar` or `rdup` tools.
-Built-in directory traversal could improve deduplication ratio for workloads with many small files.
+Built-in directory traversal could improve deduplication ratio for workloads with many small, frequently changing files.

 Cloud storage integrations are missing.
 The architecture to support it is mostly implemented, but the actual backends are not.